AtPapadop/CC/README.md

 	```bash
 	bin/cc_omp --threads 1:16:2 --runs 3 --chunk-size 2048 data/com-LiveJournal.mtx
 	```
+- **Chunking tip**: Passing `--chunk-size 1` disables dynamic chunking and reverts to a static OpenMP schedule (one block per thread).

 ### `bin/cc_pthreads`
 - **What**: Pthreads implementation for a *single* thread count (range syntax allowed but must resolve to one value).
 Great for apples-to-apples comparisons with OpenMP.